Accruent/robotframework-zoomba/README.md

 --------
 General Robot Framework questions should be directed to the [community forum](https://groups.google.com/forum/#!forum/robotframework-users).

-Contact the team at `robosquad@accruent.com` with specific requests or questions regarding the Zoomba libraries!
+Contact the team at `robosquad@accruent.com` or create an issue with specific requests or questions regarding the Zoomba libraries!